 I love all kinds of theatre and am slowly trying to introduce Mr A to opera.
 But while he’s quite amenable to sitting through a few hours of singing, what’s he wasn’t so keen on was the 75+ euro price tag of the cheapest tickets I could find for Handel’s Tamerlano on the theatre’s official website.
 (Be aware that this price of ticket also comes with ‘restricted views’).

 So, always on the lookout for a bargain, and having managed to bag some cheap tickets for the Sydney Opera House during my visit to Australia, I did a bit of investigating to see whether there was another way to buy them.
-After digging around for a bit, I managed to find a website that suggested that on the day of every performance 120 cheap tickets go on sale at the Ticket Office on the day of each performance.
+After digging around, I managed to find a website that suggested that 120 cheap tickets go on sale at the Ticket Office on the day of each performance.
 It was a bit vague, with no actual mention of price, and the process to buy them sounded very convoluted.

 However, the main advice I gleaned is that you have to be in the queue by 1pm.
 That we could do.
 So we decided to chance our luck and go for it.

-Heading up the queue was a bunch of old men, on fold-up chairs, who obviously knew how the game worked and reassured us that we were in the right place.
+Heading up the queue was a bunch of old men, on fold-up chairs, who obviously knew how the game worked.
+That reassured us we were in the right place.

-The cheap tickets for Teatro alla Scala are actually managed by a volunteer group, rather than the theatre itself.
-This may explain why the it’s so complicated.
+The cheap tickets for Teatro alla Scala are managed by a volunteer group, rather than the theatre itself.
+This may explain why the system is so complicated.
 Or maybe they just want to make sure only the super-keen fans make it through the process.

 Firstly, at 1pm exactly a lady appeared and took everyone’s name and gave us a number.
 Two very important things here: You must have some ID such as a passport with you and you must be there in person to buy your own ticket.
 So no standing in line and trying to buy two tickets, like the poor tourist in front of us, who was told in no uncertain terms that this wasn’t on.

-While we still didn’t have a clue what was going on, we just knew that we had to do what we were told as the volunteers were actually quite strict.
-One man even got a telling off for arriving after the 5pm deadline!
+While we still didn’t have a clue what was going on, we just knew that we had to do what we were told.
+The volunteers were actually quite strict.
+One man even got told off for arriving after the 5pm deadline!

 Pleased with our purchase, although still completely baffled by the system, we raced back to our apartment to get changed.
-Depending on where you’re staying it might be worth going to collect the tickets at 5pm in your opera outfits, as we found ourselves very pushed for time to get back for 7pm.
+Depending on where you’re staying it might be worth going to collect the tickets at 5pm in your opera outfits.
+We found ourselves very pushed for time to get back for 7pm!

 The ‘cheap seats’ mistake

-An hour later we were back with our cheap tickets for Teatro alla Scala, walking through the impressive entrance way and into a world of glass chandeliers and mirrored glass doors.
+An hour later we were back with our cheap tickets for Teatro alla Scala, walking through the impressive entrance way.
+We glided into a world of glass chandeliers and mirrored glass doors.
 It really is the most fantastic building.

-Everyone around us was very dressed really elegantly and we excitedly handed our tickets to the attendant, only to be brought back to earth with a bump.
+Everyone around us was very dressed really elegantly and we excitedly handed our tickets to the attendant.
+However, we were immediately brought back to earth with a bump.
 It was kindly explained to us that we were in fact at the wrong entrance.
 We were instead directed back outside to a small, narrow staircase, which seemed much more in keeping with the ticket price we had paid!